Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Experiments

-\paragraph{Effective in improving robustness} First, we apply our proposed patch-based transformations to a ViT-B/16 model pre-trained and fine-tuned on ImageNet-1k.
-The extra loss regularization on negative views is used in both pre-training and fine-tuning stages to prevent the model from learning non-robust features preserved in patch-based transformations.
-We use ``Transformation / Regularization'' to denote a pair of patch-based negative augmentation and loss regularization.
-For examples, ``P-Rotate / Uniform'' means that we use P-Rotate to generate the negative views and use uniform loss to regularize the training.
-We display the results in Table~\ref{tab:1k}, where we can clearly see that our proposed patch-based negative augmentation effectively improves the in-distribution test accuracy \emph{and} the out-of-distribution robustness across all ImageNet-based benchmarks.
-We observe that all three loss regularizations effectively leverage the negative views to regularize the training away from using non-robust features, while the contrastive loss works the best.

-\textbf{Complementary to traditional (``positive'') data augmentation} To investigate if our proposed patch-based negative augmentation is complementary to traditional (``positive'') data augmentation, we apply our patch-based negative transformation on top of traditional data augmentation: Rand-Augment~\citep{cubuk2020randaugment}, which is widely used in vision transformers~\citep{deit, mao2021rethinking}, and AugMix~\citep{augmix}, which is specifically proposed to improve models' robustness under distributional shift.
+To investigate if our proposed patch-based negative augmentation is complementary to traditional (``positive'') data augmentation, we apply our patch-based negative transformation on top of traditional data augmentation: Rand-Augment~\citep{cubuk2020randaugment}, which is widely used in vision transformers~\citep{deit, mao2021rethinking}, and AugMix~\citep{augmix}, which is specifically proposed to improve models' robustness under distributional shift.
 Crucially, we follow~\citep{augmix} to exclude transformations used in ``positive'' data augmentation which overlap with corruption types in ImageNet-C~\citep{hendrycks2018benchmarking}.
 Therefore, the set of transformations used in Rand-Augment and AugMix is disjoint with the corruptions in ImageNet-C.